gskinner/particle_field/README.md

 particle.vx = rnd(2, 5) * rnd.getSign(0.8)
 ```

-If you're looking to add animated effects to you UI in addition to particles,
+If you're looking to add animated effects to your UI in addition to particles,
 check out the [Flutter Animate](https://pub.dev/packages/flutter_animate) library for pre-made effects, custom effects,
 and simplified animated builders.